RyanWinters/LoLAlyticsScrape/README.md

 # LoLAlyticsScrape

-A java program that will pull up the general win rates of any character that you select, pulling all of the information presented from the website: lolalytics.com.
+A java program that will pull up the general win rates of any character that you select, pulling all of the information presented from the website: lolalytics.com and displaying it in a GUI.

 # What I Learned